yiisoft/http/README.md

 - Constants for HTTP protocol headers, methods and statuses.
 All along with short descriptions and RFC links.
 - PSR-7, PSR-17 PhpStorm meta for HTTP protocol headers, methods and statuses.
-- Header helper that has static methods to generate values.
+- `ContentDispositionHeader` that has static methods to generate `Content-Disposition` header name and value.

 ## Method constants